 Answer: Highly Unlikely

-This is how you should approach your own fundraising page on the Sports Foundation site, if you were a potential donor and looked at the page: does it make you want to give & does it look appealing, professional and informative?
+This is how you should approach your own fundraising page on the Sports Foundation site, if you were a potential donor and looked at the page: does it make you want to give and does it look appealing, professional and informative?

 Having high quality and relevant images on your fundraising page is one of the most important factors to maximise donations.
 Pictures and images create an emotional response in the donor and help in your story telling.